PanharithChhum/mongocluster/README.md

-# Proof of concept Infrastructure as Code - Node Mongo Cluster
+# Proof of concept Infrastructure as Code - Mongo Cluster

 ### Summary
 Demonstration of a mongo cluster using terraform, ansible, and docker